GJB93/data-viz/README.md

 ![Accordion menu](https://github.com/GJB93/data-viz/blob/master/images/controlP5radio.PNG)

-There is also a dropdown menu for choosing which marque's data to show when the trend line is being shown
+There is also a dropdown menu for choosing which marque's data to show which the trend line is being shown

 ![Dropdown menu](https://github.com/GJB93/data-viz/blob/master/images/dropdown.PNG)